AmirAgassi/Moonshine/README.md

 **The more we mine, the more money we take away from huge-scale mining operations that eat GPUs from gamers!
 And we make cash in the process!**

+# Setting up the miner

+You will need to setup your miner to run from a batch file.
+If you don't know how to setup a miner, you basically need to find a mining pool, a cryptocurrency mining program, and a wallet to store your payouts.
+[Son of a Tech has a great guide]https://www.youtube.com/watch?v=xqny5SSFRTo&ab_channel=SonofaTech using lolMiner as the mining program, Metamask as the wallet, and Ethermine.org as the pool.

 # Overclocking

 If you aren't overclocking your card when mining, you're throwing away money through your power bill and profits alike.
 Advanced guides are easily found online, but for a reference, a list of NVIDIA cards and their "most common" overclocks with respective expected hashrates are shown below.